MiguelSombrero/skill-em-all/documentation/features.md

 ## User can login

-User can login by clicking link `Login` from the navigation bar and filling username and password in login form.

 ### Queries

 Account is queried by username to verify that username exists and password is correct.
 Query is identical to one made when creating an account.

 ## User can logout

-After logged in, user can logout by clicking link `Logout` from the navigation bar.

 ## User can view and update profile

-User can view his/hers profile by clicking the link `Me -> Profile` from navigation bar.
-In profile page, user can update name, profile info, password and email.
-Username cannot be changed since it's unique identifier.

 ### Queries